Lamar Jackson (cornerback)

-Lamar Jackson (born April 13, 1998) is an American football cornerback for the Denver Broncos of the National Football League (NFL).
-He played college football at Nebraska and was signed as an undrafted free agent by the New York Jets in 2020.
+Lamar Jackson (born April 13, 1998) is an American professional football cornerback.
+He played college football for the Nebraska Cornhuskers and was signed as an undrafted free agent by the New York Jets in 2020.

-High school career
+Early life

 Jackson played quarterback, cornerback, and safety at Franklin High School.
 Jackson played in the 2015 Under Armour All-American game following his senior season.
 Jackson committed to Nebraska on February 3, 2016, turning down offers from California, UCLA, Utah, and Washington State.

 College career

-After recording forty tackles and three interceptions in his senior season, Jackson was named Nebraska's Defensive MVP and a Second-team All-Big Ten player.
+After recording 40 tackles and three interceptions in his senior season, Jackson was named Nebraska's Defensive MVP and a Second-team All-Big Ten player.